Deep Reverence

-"Deep Reverence" is an amateur song by American rapper Big Sean featuring American rapper Nipsey Hussle.
+"Deep Reverence" is a song by American rapper Big Sean featuring fellow American rapper Nipsey Hussle.
 It was released on August 25, 2020, as the lead single from Sean's fifth studio album Detroit 2 (2020).
 Produced by Hit-Boy and G. Ry, the song finds Sean and Nipsey rapping about their pressures and struggles in life, and working hard to earn respect.
 The song received a nomination for Best Rap Performance at the 63rd Annual Grammy Awards.

 Background

 The song was previewed in March 2020 by Hit-Boy during his Verzuz battle with Canadian record producer Boi-1da.
 On August 24, 2020, it was announced by Big Sean while he responded to a fan, and released hours later.

 Composition

 In the first verse of the song, Nipsey Hussle describes his upbringing in a neighborhood of members of the Crips gang.
 In the second verse, Big Sean raps about how he ended his feud with Kendrick Lamar after Hussle was murdered: "After what happened to Nipsey I reached out to Kendrick / There wasn't even no real issues there to begin with / Lack of communication and wrong information from people fueled by the ego it's like mixing flames with diesel".
 Sean also reveals that he suffered a miscarriage with his partner, American singer Jhené Aiko, and addresses dealing with anxiety.